DevPlant/angularjs-training/8-material-design/README.md

 For Agnular, its a predefined set of Directives & Services as well as CSS which help us build quite pretty apps with little effort and no previous design or UX experience.

+Angular Material is nice, because it provides a lot of well-documented samples and examples for everything you might need, check out their demo's!

 ##### Adding material design

-Material Design depeneds on some other angular core modules, aria, messages and animate.
+Material Design depends on some other angular core modules, aria, messages and animate.
 These together can be installed either using `npm install --save angular-animate angular-aria angular-messages angular-material`

 This project is already setup with these dependencies and the only thing that we had to change is the HTML.
 That's the beauty of it.